mpvnet-player/mpv.net/README.md

 ### Settings

-mpv.net shares the settings with mpv, settings can be edited in a settings dialog or in a config file called mpv.conf located at:
+mpv.net shares the settings with mpv, settings can be edited in a settings dialog or in a config file called mpv.conf located in the config directory:

 ```Text
 C:\Users\%username%\AppData\Roaming\mpv\mpv.conf